Effectivizing Lusin's Theorem: Uniformity

-This can be taken further.
-It is not necessary to know all of the elementary diagram $E(\A)$; it suffices to know which elements of $(\A,\prec)$ are limit points from the left, which is the zero element, which pairs $(m,n)$ are adjacencies (with $m\prec n$ and no elements between them), and whether $\A$ itself is a limit ordinal, a successor, or zero.
-So $E(\A)$ could be replaced by an $S$-computable atomic diagram of a presentation of $\alpha$ in a signature with that much information (adjacency relation, limit points, etc.).
-Notice that for uniformity, even the finite information, such as knowing which element is the left end point of $\A$, must be given.
-On the other hand, it is not necessary to be given this diagram itself: since an $S$-oracle is given, one only needs to know an index for computing the diagram from $S$.
-In summary, for a fixed $S$, our procedure is uniform across all $S$-computable presentations of ordinals $<\omega_1^S$.
+By the Padding Lemma (see e.g.\ \cite[Lemma I.3.2]{S87}), $h$ may also be assumed injective.
+Of course, $h$ only describes how to determine the program for computing this $\g$.
+In order to compute $\g$, one also needs the oracle $S^{(\A)}$ and the elementary diagram $E(\A)$ of the linear order $\A$.
+However, the choice of program for $\g$ depends only on $\ep$ and the program given for computing $\f$, not on which $S$ and $\A$ are used to compute $\f$.
+In fact, not all of the atomic diagram $E(\A)$ is required as an oracle; it suffices to know which elements of $(\A,\prec)$ are limit points from the left, which is the zero element, which pairs $(m,n)$ are adjacencies (with $m\prec n$ and no elements between them), and whether $\A$ itself is a limit ordinal, a successor, or zero.
+For uniformity, though, even the finite information, such as knowing which element is the left end point of $\A$, must be given.
+Finally, it is not necessary to be given this diagram itself: since an $S$-oracle is given, one only needs to know an index for computing this information about $\A$ from $S$.

 Nowhere in the proof of Theorem \ref{thm:Lusin} did we use the fact that the values $\f(\x)$ were finite real numbers (as opposed to $\pm\infty$).
 Indeed, the same proof would work even if enumerations of improper Dedekind cuts were allowed as outputs.
-Moreover, the construction in Theorem \ref{thm:Lusin} ensures that the points $\x$ where $\g(\x)\neq\f(\x)$ all have $\g(\x)$ finite, as they all lie in buffer sets or error intervals, and $\g$ is finite on all those intervals (thanks to the assurance that at least one rational $\x$-coordinate $z$ was fixed inside the interval and given a finite $\y$-value).
-Therefore we have the following result.
+Moreover, the construction in Theorem \ref{thm:Lusin} ensures that the points $\x$ where $\g(\x)\neq\f(\x)$ all have $\g(\x)$ finite, as they all lie in $\U$, which is the union of intervals on which $\g$ is defined to be finite.

 \begin{thm} For every Borel-measurable function $\f:\R\to\R\cup\{\pm\infty\}$ and every $\ep>0$, there exists a continuous function $\g:\R\to\R\cup\{\pm\infty\}$ such that $\mu(\set{\x\in\R}{\f(\x)\neq\g(\x)})\text{$~\!<\ep$}$.
 Moreover, the value $\g(\x)$ is infinite only when $\f(\x)$ is, and all uniformities described in Theorem \ref{thm:uniformLusin} still hold here. \end{thm}